 If you want to add muscle mass as fast as your genetics will allow, lifting heavy weights should still be the main focus of your training.
 But the addition of some high rep work to a program that already includes heavier training is a great way to get bigger and stronger.

 In summary, you can build muscle with low reps.
 You can also build muscle with high reps.
-For best results, I highly recommend using both.
+For best results, I think it’s a good idea to do both.

 SEE ALSO: THE MUSCLE BUILDING CHEAT SHEET